SecurityInnovation/Security-Best-Practices/README.md

 # Security-Best-Practices
-An Incomplete Security and Privacy Guide for the masses
+An Incomplete Security and Privacy Guide for the Masses

 ##About